hobyr/hobyr/README.md

 - 🔭 I’m currently working on building knowledge and skills in Artificial Intelligence & Data Science
 - 🌱 I’m currently learning TensorFlow and Machine Learning algorithms
 - 📫 How to reach me: [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-blue?style=plastic&logo=LinkedIn)](https://www.linkedin.com/in/hobyratefy)
+- ⚡ Fun fact: I use Ubuntu as my daily OS.
+Previously was on macOS for 10+ years.

 ---